Ambassador Defends New Requirement That China's Diplomats Report Meetings In U.S.

 "We urge the U.S. side to correct its mistake, withdraw this [State Department] decision and provide support and convenience for U.S.-based Chinese diplomats in carrying out their job instead of erecting barriers," he said.

 China's ambassador to the U.S., Cui Tiankai, also tweeted his opposition to the State Department requirements: "My good friend [former U.S.] Ambassador [Max] Baucus visited all Chinese provinces during his three-year tenure in China.
 Ambassador Branstad has a similar plan.
-I have been here for six years and half [years], but I have not been able to set foot on every American state."
+I have been here for six years and half, but I have not been able to set foot on every American state."

 Branstad called Cui's reaction on Twitter "outrageous."

 "One of the real ironies is that the Chinese ambassador in the United States can use Google Facebook and Twitter, and those [platforms] are all banned here in China," he told NPR.
-China's Great Firewall monitors all incoming internet traffic entering mainland China and blocks access to many international social media sites and news outlets.
+China's Great Firewall monitors all incoming Internet traffic entering mainland China and blocks access to many international social media sites and news outlets.

 Branstad also noted the growing ability of Chinese regulators and an increasingly nationalistic consumer base to restrict the free expression of American companies and individuals, saying such interference was of "grave concern."

-Earlier this month, the general manager of the Houston Rockets basketball franchise, Daryl Morey, tweeted in support of ongoing anti-government protests in Hong Kong.
+Earlier this month, the general manager of the NBA's Houston Rockets, Daryl Morey, tweeted in support of ongoing anti-government protests in Hong Kong.

-China's state broadcaster and the tech giant Tencent quickly dropped coverage of NBA pre-season games, though Tencent quietly began streaming games again last week.
+China's state broadcaster and the tech giant Tencent quickly dropped coverage of NBA preseason games, though Tencent quietly began streaming games again last week.
 NBA commissioner Adam Silver alleged in public remarks Thursday that China asked him to fire Morey over his pro-Hong Kong tweet, a request Silver refused.
 China's foreign ministry denied such a request was ever made.

-Said Branstad: "We're a country that believes very much in freedom of speech and association and [we] believe that this is really counterproductive."
+"We're a country that believes very much in freedom of speech and association and [we] believe that this is really counterproductive," Branstad said.